Arbitration & Mediation INTEGRAL ROLE

 Court Arbitrations and Mediations

 Delaware’s primary litigation venues—the Court of Chancery for matters in equity and the Superior Court for matters of law—are together widely regarded as the best and most effective business court system in the country.
 Central to the courts’ effectiveness is the Delaware Uniform Arbitration Act (DUAA), which allows the enforcement of private arbitration agreements and the appointment of arbitrators in the absence of formal arbitration agreements.
-Richards Layton litigators have participated in Court of Chancery and Superior Court arbitration and mediation proceedings since the DUAA was enacted nearly 40 years ago.
+Richards Layton litigators have participated in Court of Chancery and Superior Court arbitration and mediation proceedings since the DUAA was enacted more than 50 years ago.

 The Delaware Bankruptcy Court, recognized as a leading court for complex and diverse business restructurings, frequently uses ADR procedures to resolve disputes ranging from complex chapter 11 issues to preference litigation.
 Richards Layton bankruptcy attorneys have served successfully and extensively as mediators and as counsel to parties in a wide range of bankruptcy mediations.
 This depth of experience in the Delaware Bankruptcy Court allows us to provide our clients with exceptional representation in ADR proceedings.